How Audiobooks Changed My Life

 This article was written by Emma-Louise Day

 Listening Books is charity providing an audiobook library to anyone who struggles to read print in the usual way.
 If you or someone you know struggles to read due to an illness or disability and you’d like to find out more about becoming a member of Listening Books, head over to our ‘why join’ page, email firstname.lastname@example.org, or call us on 0207 407 9417.
+You can also find out more about our free membership options.

 Need any more persuading that audiobooks are great?
 Head over to our ‘15 reasons why audiobooks are amazing‘ post!